Arthur Cairns, 2nd Earl Cairns

-Arthur William Cairns, 2nd Earl Cairns (21 December 1861 – 14 January 1890) was a British aristocrat, succeeding to the title on the death of his father the first Earl Cairns on 2 April 1885.
+Arthur William Cairns, 2nd Earl Cairns (21 December 1861 – 14 January 1890), was a British aristocrat, succeeding to the title on the death of his father, the first Earl Cairns, on 2 April 1885.

 Early life

-Born in London in 1861, he was the second but eldest surviving son of Mary Harriet (née MacNeile; 1833-1919) and Hugh MacCalmont Cairns, 1st Earl Cairns, a British statesman who served as Lord Chancellor of the United Kingdom during the first two ministries of Benjamin Disraeli.
+Born in London in 1861, he was the second but eldest surviving son of Mary Harriet (née MacNeile; 1833–1919) and Hugh MacCalmont Cairns, 1st Earl Cairns, a British statesman who served as Lord Chancellor of the United Kingdom during the first two ministries of Benjamin Disraeli.

 Arthur Cairns was educated at Wellington College in Berkshire.
 Between 1875 and 1876 he attended Eton College, going on to study at Trinity College, Cambridge.

 Career

 Cairns became Private Secretary to the President of the Board of Trade.
-He succeeded to the titles of 2nd Baron Cairns of Garmoyle, County Antrim, and 2nd Viscount Garmoyle, County Antrim upon the death of his father on 2 April 1885.
+He succeeded to the titles of 2nd Baron Cairns of Garmoyle, County Antrim, and 2nd Earl Cairns, County Antrim, upon the death of his father on 2 April 1885.

 Personal life

-On 20 November 1884 Cairns was successfully sued for £10,000 for breach of promise of marriage by Emily Mary Finney (an actress with the stage name of May Fortescue).
+On 20 November 1884, Cairns was successfully sued for £10,000 for breach of promise of marriage by Emily Mary Finney (an actress with the stage name of May Fortescue).

 He had seen her on stage in Gilbert and Sullivan's opera Iolanthe and the two struck up a relationship.
 He proposed marriage, and she accepted, leaving the Savoy Theatre at the end of August 1883.
 Although his family accepted Fortescue, according to The New York Times, Cairn's friends could not accept his engagement to an actress, and he broke off the engagement in January 1884, leaving the country to travel in Asia.
 Fortescue, assisted by W. S. Gilbert's solicitors, sued him for breach of promise, receiving £10,000 in damages.

-He was also engaged to the New York heiress Adele Grant, but she broke off the engagement shortly before their wedding (and later married George Capell, 7th Earl of Essex in 1893).
+He was also engaged to the New York heiress Adele Grant, but she broke off the engagement shortly before their wedding (and later married George Capell, 7th Earl of Essex, in 1893).